Henderson Gill

 Henderson Gill (born 16 January 1961) is an English former professional rugby league footballer.
-He played for Bradford Northern, Wigan and Rochdale Hornets in the Championship and South Sydney Rabbitohs in the NSWRL competition.
+He played for Bradford Northern, Wigan and Rochdale Hornets in the Rugby Football League Championship and South Sydney Rabbitohs in the NSWRL competition.
 Gill primarily played on the during his career.
 He was capped 15 times for Great Britain between 1981 and 1988.

 Background

 Henderson Gill was born in Huddersfield, West Riding of Yorkshire, England.
 Gill's parents were originally from Barbados, and moved to England in the 1950s.
 He attended Royds Hall High School, where he began playing rugby league.

 Career

 Early career

 Gill made his senior debut for Bradford Northern in September 1978 against Barrow.
 Gill made only occasional appearances for the first team, as David Barends and David Redfearn were firmly established as the club's first choice wingers.
 In 1979, Gill suffered a serious knee injury, which further hampered his progress.
 In 1980, he was sold to Second Division club Rochdale Hornets for a fee of £9,000.

 Gill quickly established himself in the first team at Rochdale, scoring 15 tries for the club during the 1980–81 season.
 His performances caught the attention of Wigan, who signed him in October 1981 for a fee of £30,000.